harshues04/Machine-Learning-Algorithms/README.md

 ## License

-This project is licensed under the terms of the MIT LICENSE file.
+This project is licensed under the terms of the MIT LICENSE.